brson/multirust/README.md

 It keeps Cargo's metadata isolated per toolchain via the `CARGO_HOME` environment variable.

-# How far can you trust the authenticity of Rust binaries?
+# Can you trust Rust binaries?

 Although multirust verifies signatures of its downloads if GnuPG is available, the question of whether you can 'trust' Rust depends on